ihdavjar/FlapKine/docs/_sources/user_guide/window/inverse_kinematics.rst.txt

 4. **Compute & Preview Euler Angles**

-- Once the sequence is selected, the window auto‐calculates α, β, γ at each timestamp.
+- Once the sequence is selected, the window auto‐calculates Angle I, Angle II, and Angle III at each timestamp.
 - Real‐time line plots appear below the 3D view for each angle component.

 ---